-This module is necessarily placed as the last in the Diploma programme and is perhaps the most testing.
-This is because it is the most applied.
-Real proficiency in the area requires a familiarity and knowledge of all the areas covered in this course and at least an appreciation of other closely allied land use interests that interact with the gardens and designed landscapes such as conservation of nature and biological diversity.
+This brief module is necessarily placed as the last in the Diploma programme builds on the areas covered in this course and considers other closely allied land use interests that interact with designed landscapes such as the conservation of nature and biological diversity.

-We will cover the methods, techniques and evidence required for the evaluation of our heritage gardens and landscapes as well as the processes involved in the production of conservation and management plans to best reconstruct, restore or perhaps preserve them in their present state for the future.
-This involves investigating the wide and varied documentary, archaeological and other information for the existence and development of gardens, and the possible pitfalls in attempting to establish from the evidence what was actually constructed.
+Various methods and techniques to evaluate our heritage gardens and landscapes are introduced followed by the processes involved in the production of conservation and management plans.
+This involves investigating the wide and varied documentary evidence and other information relating to the evolution of gardens, and the possible pitfalls in attempting to establish from the evidence what was constructed.

 Perhaps the most challenging aspect of this discipline is in the field of garden restoration.
 Because of our very long and rich garden history, many of our most cherished sites exhibit several historical layers with some of the best examples of features belonging to different time periods.
 How do we choose the most important and most appropriate historical layer to restore?
 How do we reconcile and incorporate features of other eras or do we remove them in the interests of purism?
-This unit addresses such questions, provides the background for informed consideration but cannot claim to provide the perfect answers.
+This unit addresses such questions, provides the background for informed consideration.